priyanshulomesh/DiabetesInterventionMLProject/README.md

 # Diabetes Prediction Machine Learning Project

-Welcome to the Diabetes Prediction Machine Learning project repository!
+Welcome to the Diabetes Prediction Machine Learning project repository.
 This project focuses on predicting the likelihood of diabetes in individuals based on various health parameters.
 The prediction model utilizes machine learning techniques and is presented through a user-friendly interface created with Streamlit.

 ## Table of Contents